ORDER YOUR RING

 Those who have acquired 75 credit hours are eligible to purchase their OU Ring.

-Jostens will be visiting campus during the month of April.
+Jostens will be visiting campus next during the first few weeks of the fall semester.
 Check back here when time gets closer for specific dates, times and locations.

 OU RING CEREMONY